Roundpeg | Small Business Marketing | Indianapolis

 The ostrich is a strange creature.
 When frightened it will bury it’s head in the sand, convinced if it can’t see the danger, whatever is creating the threat can’t see it either.
 Over the last few months I have noticed a number of small business owners behaving like an ostrich.
-Instead of facing the challenging economy head on, the are hanging around with their heads buried in the sand, hoping they can ride it out!
+Instead of facing the challenging economy head on, the are hanging around with their heads buried in the sand, hoping they can ride it out!head in sand

 But it doesn’t work.
 Hiding with your head in the sand is a good way to get run over, or simply miss an opportunity that comes along.
 Now more then ever, small businesses need to be making and executing growth plans, investing in their business and reaching out to existing customers and prospects.